shopware/shopware/src/Docs/_new/4-how-to/120-plugin-dependencies.md

 [titleEn]: <>(Depending on other plugins)
-[metaDescriptionEn]: <>(New in the Shopware platform is the possibility to properly require on other plugins to be in the system.
+[metaDescriptionEn]: <>(New in Shopware 6 is the possibility to properly require on other plugins to be in the system.
 This HowTo will cover that subject.)

 ## Overview

-New in the Shopware platform is the possibility to properly require on other plugins to be in the system.
+New in Shopware 6 is the possibility to properly require on other plugins to be in the system.
 This is done using the `require` feature from composer.
 Further information about this can be found in the [official composer documentation](https://getcomposer.org/doc/04-schema.md#package-links).

 ## Setup

-Each plugin for the Shopware platform has to own a `composer.json` file for it to be a valid plugin.
+Each plugin for Shopware 6 has to own a `composer.json` file for it to be a valid plugin.
 Creating a plugin is not explained here, make sure to read our [plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md) first.

 Since every plugin has to own a `composer.json` file, you can simply refer to this plugin by its technical name and its version